leqcar/simplePOSJHipster/src/main/webapp/bower_components/angular-loading-bar/README.md

 // It will automatically call `inc()` repeatedly to give the illusion that the page load is progressing.

 cfpLoadingBar.inc();
-// increments the loading bar by a random amount.
+// increments the loading bar by a random unitAmount.
 // It is important to note that the auto incrementing will begin to slow down as
 // the progress increases.
 This is to prevent the loading bar from appearing
 // completed (or almost complete) before the XHR request has responded.